-Summary of Staff Scheme data at July 2017
+Summary of Staff Scheme data at September 2018

 Staff Scheme

-Charges AMC of 1.0% on High Risk/Reward.
-No AMCs on other investment options
+Charges No AMCs on default and most investment options.
+AMC of 1.0% on High Risk / Reward

-Number of Policyholders 2,163
+Number of policyholders 2,318

-Assets under management £59.7m
+Assets under management £76.55m

 Wesleyan has confirmed that all policyholders within the Staff Scheme can be identified from Wesleyan's data.